 Camping in Northwest Colorado

-Radium – A primitive hot springs on the banks of the Colorado River.
-It’s about a 20 minute hike to the springs, and camping is found at the parking lot and trailhead.
+Radium – A primitive hot spring on the banks of the Colorado River.
+It’s about a 20-minute hike to the springs, and camping is found at the parking lot and trailhead.

 Rabbit Ears Pass – This high mountain pass runs for miles on Highway 40, 20 minutes east of Steamboat.
 There are a number of scenic hiking and OHV trails, and fishing in Dumont Lake.

-Dumont Lake CG – walking distance to lake, near trailhead and 4×4 road to the Rabbit Ears, 14 sites, basic, Reservations
+- Dumont Lake CG – walking distance to the lake, near the trailhead and 4×4 road to the Rabbit Ears, 14 sites, basic, Reservations

 Buffalo Pass – Free camping minutes from downtown Steamboat and hot springs.